 Domain & Active Directory Authentication integrates the TeraStation Pro with Windows Domain and Active Directory Servers.
-The TeraStation Pro participates as a member device in the Domain and Active Directory networks, allowing the TeraStation to use Users and Groups that reside on the Domain or Active Directory System and update them automatically.
-If Active Directory is used, then FTP access to the TeraStation will be automatically disabled.
+The TeraStation Pro participates as a member device in the Domain and Active Directory networks, allowing the TeraStation to use Users and Groups that reside on the Domain or Active Directory System.
+If Active Directory is used, then the TeraStation will automatically receive update information from the domain controller(s).
 To configure the TeraStation Pro on an Active Directory network, you must have the Domain Administrator login credentials.
-In an NT Domain environment, select NT Domain as the Network Type.
+To configure TeraStation Pro in a Windows Domain or Active Directory environment, please select Domain as the Network Type.
 Enter the Domain Name and Domain Controller into the appropriate fields.
-In an Active Directory environment, check the Active Directory Domain checkbox and fill in the fields.
+In an Active Directory environment, check the Active Directory Domain checkbox and fill in the remaining fields.
 The Authentication Setup fields will be automatically filled out, so no input is needed there.
 Once you have finished, press Apply.